tchagau/tchagau/README.md

 [![Matrix SVG](https://raw.githubusercontent.com/rodrigograca31/rodrigograca31/master/matrix.svg)](#)

+### Hello there 👋,

-### Hello there, I'm tchagau 👋 a Software engineer, Data science and Web programming Enthusiast.
+**I'm Gauthier** a Software engineer, Data science and Web programming Enthusiast.
 It's nice to meet you.

 <!--
 **tchagau/tchagau** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.